Algo-Phantoms/Algo-Phantoms-Backend/README.md

 python manage.py makemigrations
 ```

-_If you have python2 and python3 installed you need to specify python3 by using command:_
+_If you have python2 and python3 installed you need to specify python3 by using the command:_

 ```
 python3 manage.py makemigrations